 Cordyceps Sinensis|Dongchong Xiacao -Winter Worm, Summer Grass.

 The author had this experience while going to China, the name did not come to mind at that time when went to buy Cordyceps.
-Finally, it was solved by pointing the finger at the container kept inside the showcase.
-One more thing important to mention the cost of natural cordyceps is not that much low what you are paying for the cordyceps supplements.

 A container of 100-125 good quality capsules is available within 2-3 thousand rupees.
 It has been possible due to cultivating it on a large scale.
-Many companies engaged in manufacturing and/or distributing it in the form of supplements nowadays.
+Many companies are engaged in manufacturing and/or distributing it in the form of supplements nowadays.

 If you hear the price of natural cordyceps, you may not want to mention his name anymore.
 Even if many people sell the land, the desire to eat natural cordyceps will not be satisfied.
 I went to Nainital once in 2010 with a man named Shankar Acharya.